-The last day our the 2019 Israel tour began at En-Gedi, where David hid from King Saul in a cave (1 Samuel 24).
+The last day of the 2022 Israel tour began at En-Gedi, where David hid from King Saul in a cave (1 Samuel 24).
 This is one of the more beautiful hikes on the trip since the Israeli Parks service has developed Wadi David as a nature preserve.
 The mile and a half walk is relatively easy since there are cut stairs and handrails, but there are a few steep flights and one passage through dark tunnel made of river reed.
 The walk also has several waterfalls and pools, the highlight being the final one at the end of the canyon.
-We saw a few hyrax with their pups on the hike and a large group of ibex on the way out of the park.
+We saw a few hyrax and a few ibex on the way into of the park, but it seemed to me that there was less wildlife than previous visited.
+The water lever at the King David Waterfall seemed lower as well.

-My plan was to return to the Old City in Jerusalem for final shopping, but it was the first Friday of Ramadan and many streets were closed to traffic.
-We could have walked to Jaffa Gate, but that would have cut down on our time.
-Our guide suggested driving to Jaffa instead.
-As it turned out this was a good idea.
-He walked us through several points of interest in Jaffa, although there is little I can say is authentic.
+When we arrived at Jaffa, the traffic was even crazier than expected for a Friday afternoon.
+Our guide walked us through several points of interest in Jaffa, although there is little that is authentic.
 There is a traditional site for the home of Cornelius and a Franciscan church commemorating Peter’s departure from Jaffa to Rome (although that is not in the Bible, if he left for Rome by ship Jaffa is the likely port).
-After a 45 minute walk, we turned the group loose in the shops and they contributed much to the local economy.
+There are several spectacular views if the Mediterranean Sea and Tel Aviv.

 After walking down the back of Masada and meeting our bus, we drove to Arad.
 There are two parts to this hike, a lower city excavated to the Canaanite period and an Israelite upper citadel excavated and restored to the eighth or ninth century.
 I take my group through the Canaanite section first, but many groups skip it entirely in order to get to the “good stuff” more quickly.
 I want my group to see the differences and similarities between Canaanite culture and Israelite.
 One example is the Arad House, a reconstructed Canaanite house.
 At Tamar there is a partially reconstructed Israelite four-room house.
 The contrast between the two is one of the indicators of when Israelite culture enters The Negev.

-Tomorrow is En-Gedi, Qumran, likely a stop at Jesus’s baptism site near the Dead Sea, then a final few hours in the Old City.
+Tomorrow is En-Gedi, Qumran, likely a stop at Jesus’s baptism site near the Dead Sea, then a final few hours in Jaffa.

-Every tour has a necessary travel day, in this case we left Petra about 7:5 and drove to the Arava Border crossing to return to Israel.
-The drive was uneventful, except for a short bathroom break at a new shop with very clean restrooms.
+Every tour has a necessary travel day, in this case we left Petra about 7:50 and drove to the Arava Border crossing to return to Israel.
+The drive was uneventful, except for a short bathroom and snack break.

 The only event on the agenda was a swim in the Red Sea at Coral Beach.
 This is on the national parks pass so entrance was paid for, but snorkeling gear cost about $10 to rent.
 Some of the group snorkeled, the rest waded into the water in the one or two open swim areas.
 Several sat in the shade and read a book (my favors option at the beach).
 It was a very cool day compared to previous years and there was a pleasant steady breeze.

-After a stop at the shop at Yotatava (the one with the cows), we drove straight to the En Gedi hotel.
-This is a beautiful kibbutz turned hotel, The location is right next to the En Gedi Nature Park and the grounds of the hotel are a wild garden of plants and trees.
+After a stop at the shop at Yotatava (the one with the cows), we drove straight to En Gedi, but there was a major traffic accident on route 90 (three evac helicopters), closing the road, We had to turn back and take a long detour, delaying our arrival at the hotel by at least two hours.
+The En Gedi hotel is a beautiful kibbutz turned hotel, The location is right next to the En Gedi Nature Park and the grounds of the hotel are a wild garden of plants and trees.
 Dinner was exceptional (finally, stuffed grape leaves!)